marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/trim.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TRIM, string, remove trailing whitespace

 .. _trim:

-.. index:: TRIM

-.. index:: string, remove trailing whitespace

 TRIM --- Remove trailing blank characters of a string
 *****************************************************